top of page

 📌 Spokane Homeowner Tips for 2026

-• Price to the market — not to old peak pricing
+• Price to today’s market — not past peak pricing

-• Invest in presentation — clean, stage, and photograph professionally
+• Invest in presentation — clean, stage, and market professionally

-• Highlight value — location, upgrades, energy efficiency
+• Highlight value — upgrades, location, and energy efficiency matter

 🙋 FAQs About the Spokane Housing Market Year in Review